Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Fredholm Sections of Strong Polyfold Bundles

 In view of Proposition 2.25 in \cite{HWZ3.5} these concepts are all well defined.
-We recall from \cite{HWZ3.5} the following definition. \begin{definition} The section $f$ of the strong bundle $p:W\to Z$ is called a {\bf Fredholm section} provided there exists a representation $F$ of $f$ which is a Fredholm section of the strong bundle $P:E\to X$ belonging to the polyfold structure $(P:E\to X, \abs{\Gamma}, \abs{p})$ of the strong bundle.
+We recall from \cite{HWZ3.5} the following definition. \begin{definition} The section $f=[f,F]$ of the polyfold bundle $p:W\to Z$ is called a {\bf Fredholm section} provided there exists a representation $F$ of $f$ which is a Fredholm section of the strong bundle $P:E\to X$ belonging to the polyfold structure $(P:E\to X, \Gamma, \gamma)$ of the strong bundle.
+The Fredholm section $f$ is called {\bf proper} if the solution set